 If you’re a fan of flip-flops and going barefoot during the warm summer months, you may go into the fall season with damaged feet.
 Sun exposure, rough surfaces, and a general lack of protection can lead to dry, cracked heels, an increase in calluses, and an overall rough appearance.

 We tend to cover up as the weather gets colder, but what about holiday parties?
 You may be donning heels for those.
 Plus, you want to be prepared for the harsh, cold winter ahead, which can also be hard on your feet.
 And then there’s your significant other—do you really want to be scratching that person under the blankets with dry, rough heels?

-Here are some tips to help you recover softer, more attractive feet.
+Here are some tips to help you recover softer, more attractive summer feet.